 Description

 The Molten Salt Thermal Properties Database-Thermochemical (MSTDB-TC) Ver.
-3.1, is a publicly available database of thermodynamic models and values for fluoride, chloride, and some iodide components and related systems of interest for molten salt reactor technology.
+4.0, is a publicly available compendium of thermodynamic models and values for fluoride, chloride, and some iodide components and related systems of interest for molten salt reactor technology.
 These include fuel or coolant salts, consequential fission product and transuranic elements, and likely corrosion product elements such as iron, nickel and chromium.
 Phases include gas/vapor, liquids (i.e., molten salts and their components), solid solutions, and stoichiometric compounds.
 The database has been developed using FactSage® commercial software and is provided in the ChemSage .dat format.
 It is compatible with the open-source equilibrium codes Thermochimica and PyCalphad.
-The database is wholly internally consistent, but not necessarily consistent with other databases and caution should be exercised when using it with other sources.
-In addition, Ver.
-3.1 should not be used in combination with earlier MSTDB-TC versions as some systems have been reassessed for Ver.
-3.1 to maintain consistency or improve the optimized models.
+The database is wholly internally consistent, but not necessarily consistent with other databases and caution should be exercised when using it with othersources.
+In addition, tomaintain consistency Ver.
+4.0 should not be used in combination with earlier MSTDB-TC versions as some systems have been revised for Ver.
+4.0.

 Caution